-Safety & Security

-40 points possible
+Safety & Security 40 in points possible

-Focuses on designing a safe and secure system for all transportation modes through best-practice design, operational improvements, education and outreach, and technological strategies.
+Focuses on designing a safe and secure system for all transportation modes through best-practice design, operational improvements, education

 What countermeasures does the project incorporate to address safety issues crashes that result in serious or fatal injury?
 If the project is a transit project, how does it contribute to STA safety targets?
 Review collision data to see if countermeasures address existing issues.